March 31, 2020

 On the other hand, all other versions that are not LTS have fairly short support, and their goal is limited to testing new features and bug fixes.

-This method will work by showing us a simple window with the basic information of the system.
+You should now see a simple window with the basic information of the system.
 In it, we will be able to see, the version of Ubuntu that we are running at the moment.
 As you can see in the screenshot, our system is running Ubuntu 18.04.

 But what if we are on a server?
 Or the graphical interface is not available?

-First we’ll need to use SSH to access our server.
+First, we’ll need to use SSH to access our server.
 Here’s a tutorial to remind you how to do it with PuTTY.

 As a bonus, we can verify the hardware information of the equipment, by executing this command in the command line: